MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 Configure this optional value when connecting to Cloudera CDH, Hortonworks HDP, or an Azure Storage account only.

-When the `RESOURCE_MANAGER_LOCATION` is defined, the Query Optimizer will make a cost-based decision to improve performance.
+When the `RESOURCE_MANAGER_LOCATION` is defined, the query optimizer will make a cost-based decision to improve performance.
 A MapReduce job can be used to push down the computation to Hadoop.
 Specifying the `RESOURCE_MANAGER_LOCATION` can significantly reduce the volume of data transferred between Hadoop and [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], which can lead to improved query performance.

 If the Resource Manager isn't specified, pushing compute to Hadoop is disabled for PolyBase queries.